ethereum/web3.py/docs/web3.eth.account.rst

 ---------------------

 Hosted Node
-  A hosted node is controlled by someone else.
-When you connect to Infura, you are connected to a hosted node.
-See `ethereumnodes.com <https://ethereumnodes.com>`__ for the list of free and commercial node providers.
+  A **hosted** node is controlled by someone else.
+You may also see these referred to as **remote** nodes.
+View a list of commercial `node providers <https://ethereum.org/en/developers/docs/nodes-and-clients/nodes-as-a-service/>`_.

 Local Node
-  A local node is started and controlled by you on your computer.
+  A **local** node is started and controlled by you on your computer.
 For several reasons (e.g., privacy, security), this is the recommended path, but it requires more resources and work to set up and maintain.
+See `ethereum.org <https://ethereum.org/en/developers/docs/nodes-and-clients/>`_ for a guided tour.

 Local vs Hosted Keys
 --------------------